PamPijnenborg21/AzureML/README.md

 - label_column_name: y-whether client makes term deposit or not
 - n_cross_validations: 5

+The experiment_timeout_minutes is specified with 30 minutes in order to specify the maximum number of minutes the experiment is allowed to run.
+The task is specified as classification, as the business problem is a classification problem.
+The training_data is specified as 'df', which stands for the dataframe (short for df).
+The label_column_name is the column of the dataframe which represents the target (e.g. label) column.
+The label column name is 'y', which represent whether a clients makes a term deposit or not.
+The number of cross validations is five.

 The best performing algorithm is EnsembleVoting, which uses multiple algorithms and the majority vote (in case of a classification problem) is the final outcome.
 As the EnsembleVoting uses multiple algorithms, it breduces bias regarding a single algorithm and using multiple algorithms makes the algorithm robust.

 ## Pipeline comparison